google-marketing-solutions/feedgen/README.md

 ## Challenges

-Optimising Shopping feeds is a goal for every advertiser working with Google Merchant Center (MC) in order to improve query matching, increase coverage, click-through rates (CTR), and conversions.
+Optimising Shopping feeds is a goal for every advertiser working with Google Merchant Center (MC) in order to improve query matching, increase coverage, and ultimately click-through rates (CTR).
 However, it is cumbersome to sift through product disapprovals in MC or manually fix quality issues.

 FeedGen tackles this using Generative AI - allowing users to surface and fix